-Seme of t prog he ram Duration (semeste rs) Offered in Time in class (hpw/h) Revision (outside class) (h) Workload (h) Credit Points (CP) Language of instruction Module area 2 1 summer ⊠ winter ⊠ 4/60 90 150 5 EN BM
+Semester of the programme Duration (semesters) Offered in Time in class (hpw/h) Revision (outside class) (h) Workload (h) Credit Points (CP) Language of instruction Module area 2 1 summer ⊠ winter ⊠ 4/60 90 150 5 EN ВМ

 - Students can identify the main message(s) of complex texts and specialist discussions from both familiar and new subject areas. - Students use terminology from a broad range of subjects.
-They use language without the need for instruction. - They communicate spontaneously and fluently. - Students analyse and evaluate countries and their culture applying the key qualifications they acquired. - Students continue to work on their English skills at B2 level of the Common European Framework of Reference for Languages. - Students reflect their own work critically and formulate constructive and respectful criticism of others - They question existing processes and work towards changing existing structures. - Students are aware of the roles they have in a process and work and cooperate accordingly.
+They use language without the need for instruction. - They communicate spontaneously and fluently. - Students analyse and evaluate countries and their culture applying the key qualifications they acquired. - Students continue to work on their English skills at B2 level of the Common European Framework of Reference for Languages. - Students reflect their own work critically and formulate constructive and respectful criticism of others. - They question existing processes and work towards changing existing structures. - Students are aware of the roles they have in a process and work and cooperate accordingly.
 They work in an integrative manner and conserve their results successfully.